pred2k/docker-deployments/README.md

 # Docker deployments for alternative frontends

 Deploys privacy friendly services that don't have any persistent data.

++ some other favourite services.

 ## Main Goals